-Albert B. "AI" Krachman, Esq. is a partner in the Public Contracts practice group of Blank Rome LLP.
+Albert B. "AI" Krachman, Esq. is a senior counsel in the Government Contracts practice group of Blank Rome LLP.

 AI has 32 years of experience providing legal counsel to companies that do business with, or desire to do business with governments, on all aspects of government contracting and government grants.